 What is the responsibility of the host?
 Open your house for the teachings.
 Offer water and tea.
 Insure that at least 3 people, including you, will be present for the class.
 Your address and phone number will not be posted on public web sites.

-To start with I will teach one class in your home.
-My hope is to travel to homes throughout the Twin Cities metro area, especially to offer teachings to those who have a hard time travelling to classes and healing circles.
-Depending on the response, I may be willing to come back to your home for a follow-up class or classes.
+The goal is to teach one class in your home.
+His hope is to travel to homes throughout the Twin Cities metro area, especially to offer teachings to those who have a hard time travelling to classes and healing circles.
+Depending on the response, he may be willing to come back to your home for a follow-up class or classes.

-If you would like to host a class please call Pat at 612-414-3317 or email at: email@example.com.
-We’ll schedule an evening that works for you, me and your friends and family.
+If you would like to host a class please call Pat at 612-414-3317 or email at: firstname.lastname@example.org.
+We’ll schedule an evening that works for everyone involved.

 About the teacher: